-Cardea and the Texas Oklahoma AETC are pleased to bring you this webinar that address the particular needs of border communities.
+Cardea and the South Central AETC are pleased to bring you this webinar that address the particular needs of border communities.
 While the border region may be designated as 60 miles from the US Mexico border, these issues affect communities throughout the United States as populations move.

 This webinar is free to view.
 We are not able to offer CNE, SW and LPC credit for the recorded version of this Webinar.
 Certificates of attendance are available.